etherisc/gif-sandbox/README.md

 This repository holds the smart contracts for a demo fire insurance.

-## Setup Assumptions
+## Setup Requirements

+1. A running Docker installation
 1. Developing with VS Code
-2. Working with dev containers
+1. Working with dev containers

-## TODO Fix Server to interact with contracts

-current state does not work, not recommended to use/modify if this is needed short/mid term ping us on discord.
+Installing Docker on Windows is sometimes a struggle.
+Recommended Approach: Follow the installation instructions for [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).
+Installing Docker on Linux or Mac should be straight forward.

 ## Interaction via Command Line